sgentle/devrouter/README.md

 Usage
 -----

 To use it, just type `devroute <command-here>`.
-Works great with http-server! `devroute http-server`
+Works great with [http-server](https://github.com/indexzero/http-server)! `devroute http-server`

-There are some more options you can check out with `devroute --help`
+There are some more options you can check out with `devroute --help`, including setting a specific port and name

 You can also put static routes in /etc/devrouter.json, they should look like this:
 ```